Lake Placid: Top Winter Activities With Kids

 The first time you visit you should try everything.
 If you do the passports are good deal for grown-ups.
 Kids receive reduced admission to these places and those under 6 are sometimes free, so it probably comes out about even with the passport.

 The gondola ride is quite scenic and I recommend it.
 And let me tell you, standing at the top of the ski jump or watching a skeleton rider shoot by you like Spiderman on a sled gives you new and profound appreciation how

-crazy brave and skilled those you Olympic athletes are.
+crazy brave and skilled those Olympic athletes are.

 Note: If the temperature drops below 30 visit the ski jump another day.
-The chairlift ride was brutally cold the day we went up and I don’t recommend it with kids.
+The chairlift ride was brutally cold the day we went up and Tiny Traveler was near tears by the time we got back to our car.
+I don’t recommend it, especially with kids.